dhanushanthp/Level2Trader/ReadMe.md

+# Information
+* Level 2 will show full depth.
+The market data subscriptions for Depth of Book (Level 2) quotes on US stocks are NYSE OpenBook, NYSE ArcaBook, NASDAQ TotalView-OpenView, NASDAQ BX TotalView and Cboe BZX Depth of Book.
+* Call reqMarketDepth instead of reqTickbyTick for level II data. https://interactivebrokers.github.io/tws-api/market_depth.html

+Level 1 would be the current best bid/offer prices

+Top sales on bid  and ask really helped to find the signal but we need to build this in a different timeframe along with a total sales which is sum on bid and ask ratios.

+If the ratio more than 50 percentage on ask compared to bid then it’s a bullish signal otherwise it’s bearish accordingly

+Using tick by tick  to data we pick only level one bid and ask and time in sales.
+The level one bid and ask gives the current market demand or supply. because the overall market demand and supply comes from level two.
+Which can be requested through request market Depth API.
+So we use the level one data only to find the sales on bid and ask with respect to last transaction.
+Eventually the top sales on bid or ask.

+We are trying to implement the bit and ask on sales

+is there any way to find my market data through api is limited already?
+While I’m using the api?
+Kunal Sa: you can find the exact number of market data lines by pressing key combination Ctrl-Alt-= on TWS

 # BID and ASK  VS Last
 The bid and ask should not be aggregated.
 Because those are not executed trades.
 It's just display as a flash values.
 On other hand the last data should be aggregated.
 Because those are completed trades.